jaygrossman/jaygrossman.github.io/_posts/2024-01-10-scoring-bowling-game-in-python.md

         return total_score
 ```
-<p>We'll use the picture above that came from a recent session when I took Jenna bowling at a nearby bowling place (<a href="https://bowlero.com/location/bowlero-fair-lawn" target="_blank">Bowlero</a>) to test our class:</p>
+<p>We'll use the first picture above that came from a recent session when I took Jenna bowling at a nearby bowling place (<a href="https://bowlero.com/location/bowlero-fair-lawn" target="_blank">Bowlero</a>) to test our class:</p>

 ```python
 game = BowlingGame()